Watchmaker Glossary

 Free

-Said of an escapement which is only in contact with the balance wheel at the time of the impulse and release.
-The additional oscillation of the balance is therefore free.
+Refers to an escapement which is only in contact with the balance at the moment of impulsion and release.
+The additional oscillation of the balance wheel is therefore free.

 Old unit of measurement still often used in watchmaking.
 The line is 2.256 mm.